Reviews You Can Rely On

 Tapered leg opening

-The Endura MT500 Spray Shorts were designed with wet riding conditions in mind.
-The seat of the short has a 3-ply waterproof panel that is seam taped to keep the rider's chamois and behind dry and comfortable.
+The Endura MT500 Spray Shorts excel in wet riding conditions.
+The short seat has a 3-ply waterproof panel that is seam taped to keep the rider's chamois and behind dry and comfortable.
 These shorts set a high standard for fit features and durable construction.
 The articulated waist area boasts grip strips at the small of the back, Velcro adjustment tabs at the hips, and belt loops to prevent short slippage.
 The heavy, 4-way stretch nylon offers great protection and durability, too.
-While the short doesn't come with liners, they have built-in snaps to secure Endura's "Clickfast" liners.
-The double-stitched seams are "serged" to prevent fraying, and the inseams are bar-tacked to prevent splitting.
+While the short doesn't come with liners, they have built-in snaps to secure Endura's “Clickfast” liners.
+The double-stitched seams are “serged” to prevent fraying, and the inseams are bar-tacked to prevent splitting.
 Added to the mix is DWR water-resistant coating throughout, and you can bet these shorts are ready for sloppy wet, rough, and tumble riding.

 While there is no arguing that the MT500 are built to last, we were a little put off by the cut of these shorts and the busy waistline.
-The shorts are designed with knee pads in mind, yet the leg openings are pegged which causes the shorts to pile on the knee pad and ride up when pedaling.
-Additionally, the zippered pockets are located on the front of the thigh and the mesh linings are not sown in place allowing items to shift around while riding.
+The shorts are designed with knee pads in mind, yet the leg openings are pegged, which causes the shorts to pile on the knee pad and ride up when pedaling.
+Additionally, the zippered pockets located on the front of the thigh have mesh linings that are not sown in place, which allows items to shift around while riding.
 Finally, the large logos on both legs are far from subtle.
-Despite these criticisms, we think the MT500 is a beefy short that will stand up to the toughest conditions and rider abuse.
+Despite these criticisms, the MT500 is a beefy short that will withstand the toughest conditions and rider abuse.
+And yet, when it comes to knee pads, we prefer the unique cut of the POC Infinite All-Mountain Shorts.

 Read more: Endura MT500 Spray Shorts review